ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 ## Get Objects

-You can also fetch information on multiple Objects of a Collection.
+You can also fetch information on multiple Objects of a Collection with a single request.
 The Objects returned will not include staging Objects.

 By default, this request also returns only the first 20 Objects.
 You can either increase the page size to receive more Objects per request and/or request the next Objects by pagination.
 Additionally, you can include id or label filters to narrow the returned Objects.

+The `with_url` (or `withUrl`) parameter controls if the response includes a download URL for each of the returned Objects.

 !!!
 Info